broCapang/KIRBIES/README.md

 ## Projects

-PROJECT 1 ---> HANGMAN GAME ( In Progress )
+PROJECT 1 ---> HANGMAN GAME
+   ( In Progress )
+   - Progession

+      - whole algorithm has been sorted out
+      - can play but on console

+   - Objectives

       - a simple hangman game
       - but we trying to make it a web-based
       - also can make a pretty gui for it

 ## COLLABORATORS
 [Irfan Haziq](https://www.linkedin.com/in/mohamad-irfan-haziq-bin-mohd-khazani-6baa47175/)